Coach Lisa Fernandez, Jacqui, Coach Kelly Inouye-Perez and Coach Kirk Walker

 Mari's top 3 reasons for choosing UH-Hilo were that they offered a great academic fit, she loves the Aloha spirit and the softball program.
 Her most memorable moments from the recruiting experience are:

-- receiving her first offer (from another college)
+- receiving her first offer (from a different college)

 - her "official" visit to UH Hilo